Introduction to String Theory: Type II Superstring

 Let us now consider the type IIA case.
 In the $\text{R}\,\overbar{\text{R}}$ sector the generic state can be expanded in differential forms as

 However, thanks to the $\Gamma$ duality property

 these differential forms are not independent with respect to each other.
 Indeed we have that

 where $\star_{8}$ is the Hodge duality in 8 dimensions.
-Therefore we call \textit{Ramond-Ramond potentials} the two independents forms $C_{(1)}$ and $C_{(3)}$, while the other two are not needed in the expansion of the bispinor $H_{\alpha\dot{\alpha}}$.
+We call \textit{Ramond-Ramond potentials} the two independents forms $C_{(1)}$ and $C_{(3)}$.
+The other two, $C_{(5)}$ and $C_{(7)}$ are not independent and therefore they are not needed in the expansion of the bispinor $H_{\alpha\dot{\alpha}}$.
 This is the reason why we did not write them in \eqq (\ref{eq:typeIIA_RR_sector_diff_forms_decompos}).\\ Let's now extend this reasoning from 8 to 10 dimensions.
 Let's start recalling the form of the Ramond vacua as a spinor-values spin-field acting on the conformal vacuum

 The gamma matrices are now $32\times32$.
 Moreover, we define $\mathcal{C}$ as the charge conjugation matrix, which realizes a similarity transformation in the Clifford algebra: